jam1015/evil-god-toggle/README.md

 ### `god-mode`

 Emacs should function just like if you were in god mode, but it is now a state of Evil mode on the same level with Normal mode and insert mode

 ### `god-off-mode`

 Basically an Evil mode with no keybindings, very similar to the 'Emacs Mode' of Evil that you reach with `C-z`.
-This is included as a clean state that is easy to switch back and forth between with `god-mode`, whereas `Emacs Mode` has its own rules for when it is switched in and out of.
+This is included as a clean state that is easy to switch back and forth between with `god-mode`, whereas `Emacs Mode` has previously presented challenges regarding state transitions to the author of this plugin.

 ### `god-once-mode`

 Execute a single command in god mode and then switch back to the previous mode of Evil.

 ## User-facing Functions